kubernetes-sigs/gateway-api/docs-src/spec.md

 <p>As a special case, each group of compatible listeners
 may contain exactly one Listener with a match type of &ldquo;Any&rdquo;.</p>
 <p>If the GatewayClass collapses compatible Listeners, the
-host name provided in the incoming client request MUST be matched to a Listener to find the correct set of Routes.
+hostname provided in the incoming client request MUST be matched to a Listener to find the correct set of Routes.
-The incoming host name MUST be matched using the Hostname field for each Listener in order of most to least specific.
+The incoming hostname MUST be matched using the Hostname field for each Listener in order of most to least specific.
 That is, &ldquo;Exact&rdquo; matches must be processed before &ldquo;Domain&rdquo;
 matches, which must be processed before &ldquo;Any&rdquo; matches.</p>